Geezt435/FNF-VS-Geezt-Mod/README.md

+# VS Geezter (Geezt) Mod

+Hi, Geezt Jeez here, I used Lime and the Project Source Code from FNF to make the Mod, as for now this is the progress by far, it will keep continued when I wanted to, see ya later

 # Friday Night Funkin

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".